 Using the shared TMs, you can pre-translate any of the projects you own.
 Also, TM suggestions from all TMs will appear in the Editor.

 To share TMs between all of the projects you own, follow these steps:

 You can set up the Pre-translation to be performed automatically when new files are uploaded.
-This feature is available as a part of Custom Workflow (only for Organization plans).
+This feature is available as a part of Custom Workflow (only for the Team plan).